-Use the questions below to determine where you and your church are in this shift and new paradigm for mobilizing everyday missionaries.
+Use the questions below to determine where you and your church are in this shift.
+From there, create a new paradigm for mobilizing everyday missionaries.

 Is your church:

-- organizing around the one or two of the functions describe in Ephesians 4 listed here.
-Typically, one or two rises to the top because they are the couple that our pastor, leadership team or denomination are most passionate and comfortable with.
+- organizing around the one or two of the functions described in Ephesians 4 listed here.
+Typically, only one or two rise to the top this way.
+This is because they are the couple that our pastor, leadership team or denomination are most comfortable with.

-- Our primary dashboard is built around the ABC’s (attendance, baptisms, and cash) of the Church.
+- primary dashboard is built around the ABC’s of the Church? (attendance, baptisms, and cash)

-- We only equip disciples for the one or two functions about which our pastor, team or denomination are most passionate or comfortable.
+- only equipping disciples for one or two functions?
+Are these functions ones that your pastor, team or denomination are most passionate or comfortable?

 Or are you:

 - organizing around all five roles of APEST for the purpose of releasing the fullness of Jesus.